Manoranjan8170/manoranjan-behera/README.md

 # 👋 Hi, I'm Manoranjan Behera!

 ## 🚀 About Me
-I'm an MCA 1st-year student at Atria Institute of Technology, Bangalore, learning to code from scratch.
+I'm a MCA 1st-year student at Atria Institute of Technology, Bangalore, learning to code from scratch.
 Coming from a commerce background, I'm diving deep into Full Stack Java Development and aiming to become industry-ready by May 2026.

 ### 🔧 Tech Stack & Tools I Use:
 - 🌐 Frontend: HTML, CSS, JavaScript